Lantana is a perennial that is simply beautiful! It will lend a special touch to the garden boxes and flower beds in your garden.

 Lantana can either be left to grow to its natural shape, or you can direct the growth of a young plant by forming its stem.

 The pruning is performed in winter.
-It must be cut short: each lantana branch must be cut back to 1 or 2 buds.
+It must be very short: cut each lantana branch back to 1 or 2 buds.

 In summer, remove wilted flowers regularly so as to boost flower-bearing.